 For years now, we all have heard and seen warnings about the health dangers of smoking.
 Smoking is responsible for approximately 20 percent of all deaths annually in America, according to data released by the Centers for Disease Control and Prevention.
 Using tobacco in any form increases your risk of certain cancers, including cancer of the stomach, lung, esophagus, mouth, and throat.
 If you smoke and are planning to undergo any type of surgery—including an elective procedure like plastic surgery—then you have even more reason to try and quit the habit as soon as possible.
-Manhattan’s top-female plastic surgeon Dr. Aviva Preminger is here to explain the importance of stopping smoking before having plastic surgery.
+One of Manhattan’s top-female plastic surgeons Dr. Aviva Preminger is here to explain the importance of stopping smoking before having plastic surgery.

 Smokers face a higher risk of complications during and after surgery

 When you smoke, it constricts blood vessels, lowering the oxygen levels available to blood cells.
 This hinders the ability to heal surgical wounds.
 Smokers are more vulnerable to an assortment of potentially serious post-surgery complications, such as wound separation, inflamed scars, and skin death—also known as skin necrosis.
 Smokers also are more likely to develop an infection after surgery and have complications under the effects of anesthesia.
 Smokers who have surgery also are more likely to require being admitted to intensive care following an operation, stay in the hospital for longer periods of time, get re-admitted to the hospital, and even die during or after an operation.

 Smokers also usually require more anesthesia prior to surgery, according to the results of a 2015 research study, which also noted a 23 percent uptick in the use of pain medication by smokers after surgery.
 The findings of the study also determined an influence upon individuals who do not smoke but are exposed to secondhand smoke—specifically, needing 20 percent more anesthesia and 18 percent more pain medication.